The Simons Observatory: Cryogenic Half Wave Plate Rotation Mechanism for the Small Aperture Telescopes: Design

 The CHWP system employs an AHWP with a three-layer-sapphire stack sandwiched by AR layers.
 Hereafter we refer to this optical element as the sapphire stack.
 It has a $\sim$505~mm diameter, and the total thickness of all five layers is $\sim$20~mm for the MF band.
 As shown in Fig. \ref{fig:cradle_design}, the sapphire stack is held in an aluminum cradle.
 In the vertical direction, the sapphire stack is held along its circumference between a Spira\footnote{Spira Manufacturing Corp., \url{https://www.spira-emi.com/}} gasket (LS-08) and a series of nylon pads.
 Nylon is chosen for its low wear and friction at cryogenic temperatures. \cite{Wisander1966WearAF} In the radial direction, the sapphire stack is pressed by a 20$^{\circ}$ arc-shaped Spira gasket (SS-16).
 On the opposite side, it is held by two nylon stops, each placed at 120$^{\circ}$ from the gasket.
 The radial position is designed to be centered after cooldown, taking into account the contractions and the gasket spring constant.

 The cradle is mounted on the rotor baffle, which is shielded from the beam by the stator baffle (Fig. \ref{fig:cradle}).
-As discussed in Sec. \ref{req-opt}, any moving parts, e.g. the cradle aperture and rotor baffle, are designed to intercept the diffracted beam at the $-20$~dB level or below for 90 GHz when the rotor is at its nominal position.
+As discussed in Sec.~\ref{req-opt}, all components except for the sapphire stack, e.g. the cradle aperture and rotor baffle, are designed to intercept the diffracted 90~GHz beam at the $-15$~dB level or below when the rotor is at any position within the mechanical clearance.
 The stator baffle intercepts the diffracted beam at the $-18.5$~dB level at 90~GHz.